adilkoondhar/basic-user-authentication/README.md

 - **EJS:** EJS is used to embed JavaScript code within HTML to create dynamic content.
 - **JavaScript:** A versatile scripting language used for building interactive web pages.
 - **bcryptjs:** Simplifies password hashing, ensuring robust cryptographic security.
+- **Passport.js:** A middleware library for Node.js, simplifying authentication and authorization workflows in web applications.